aabuhijleh/keylogger.js/README.md

 # Keylogger.js

-A simple Node.js keylogger for Windows and macOS
+A simple Node.js keylogger for Windows, macOS and Linux

 ## Prerequisites